 User Experience Comes First

 You can start with a clean, intuitive layout that makes navigation effortless.
-Menus should be front and center, with clear categories and an uncomplicated path from browsing to placing an order.
+Menus should be front and center, with clear categories and an uncomplicated path from browsing to ordering.
 Streamline the workflow so customers never wonder what to do next; the fewer clicks required to order, the better.
 Finding, customizing, and checking out should take only a few minutes.

 Content That Builds Trust